These are the questions we are frequently asked about our program.

 Q: How do I join the team?

 There are a two ways to join this team.
 The first way is to be recruited.
 The second way is to walk-on.
 You can be recruited by send a film from one of your High School games.
 Or the coaching staff can see you play at a recruiting event.
 If the coaching staff likes what they see, they will eventually let you know that they’re committed to you (recruit) and want to know if you are committed to ASU.
 Ideally the team will carry 40-45 players.
-We will have a meeting for walk-ons during the 2nd week of Sept.
-Walk-ons will have at least 3 practices to show the coaching staff what they can do.
+We will have walk-ons tryouts in early September.
+Walk-ons will have at least 2 practices to show the coaching staff what they can do.
 We are looking for athletes that arrive in shape with solid lacrosse skills, the potential to contribute to the team for 4 years, and a winning attitude – accepting nothing less than perfection.
 You can try to walk-on to the team at any point in your 4 years at ASU.
 If you’re a junior and want to tryout that’s not a problem.
 With the team becoming increasingly competitive we are looking for players who will make a four year commitment.

 Prior to practicing, you will need to complete some paperwork (available at orientation meetings and from team personnel).
 This includes being a member of US Lacrosse which the team will handle, if you are not already a member.